PRIVACY NOTICE

 Individuals

-6. WHERE IS PERSONAL DATA STORED & SENT
+7. WHERE IS PERSONAL DATA STORED, SENT & SECURED

 As Capquest is part of the Intrum Group, we may transfer your data to another country outside of the UK and European Economic Area (EEA).
 If we do so, we will ensure there are suitable safeguards in place to comply with GDPR and the Data Protection Act 2018.
 Generally, your personal data will not be transferred outside of the UK and EEA.
 However, in cases of international debt collection, your personal data may be transferred to one of our representatives working in the relevant country.